dividedbyzeroco/warp-sdk-js/readme.md

 ## Users

 User accounts are often an essential part of an application.
 In Warp, these are represented by Warp Users.
-Warp Users are extended subclasses from the Warp Object, which means you can use the same methods available to the Warp Object; however, the power of Warp Users is their special methods specifically tailored for user account management.
+Warp Users are extended from the Warp Object, which means you can use the same methods found in Warp Objects; however, Warp Users have additional methods specifically tailored for user account management.

 ### Getting Special User Keys

-Aside from id, createdAt and updatedAt, Warp User has additional methods for returning special keys:
+Aside from id, createdAt and updatedAt, Warp User also has the following get methods:

 ```javascript
 var userQuery = new Warp.Query(Warp.User);